graphiti-api/graphiti/js/index.md

   </div>
   <div markdown="1" class="code-tabs">
     {% highlight typescript %}
-// JSORM is like "ActiveRecord in Javascript".
+// Spraypaint is like "ActiveRecord in Javascript".
 It can:
 //
 // * Deeply nest reads and writes
 // * Automatically handle validation errors